-Photo exhibition “Masks of Holodomor” was exhibited in the National Museum “Holodomor Victims Memorial” from February 7 to February 28, 2018 in the direction of work aimed at presenting artistic author’s reflections on the subject of Holodomor.
+Photo exhibition “Masks of Holodomor” was exhibited in the National Museum “Holodomor Victims Memorial” from February 7 to February 28, 2018, as artistic author’s reflections on the Holodomor topic.

-The basis of the exhibition were photo collages created with the use of photos of the photo artist Samara Pearce (United Kingdom of Great Britain and Northern Ireland) and her great-grandfather, Austrian engineer Alexander Wienerberger, who lived in Kharkiv in 1933, and made his historical photographic evidences of the Holodomor-Genocide on the streets of the Ukrainian SSR on his camera “Leica”.
+The basis of the exhibition were photo collages created with the photos of the artist Samara Pearce (United Kingdom of Great Britain and Northern Ireland) and her great-grandfather, Austrian engineer Alexander Wienerberger, who lived in Kharkiv in 1933, and took historical photographic evidences of the Holodomor-Genocide on the streets of the Ukrainian SSR with his camera “Leica”.

 In 2013, Samara Pierce came to Ukraine for the first time, walked through the streets, which her great-grandfather used to walk through, and combined photos by imposing modern images on top of the historical ones.
 This artistic plan in 2014 was the basis of the art-book / photo album “Masks of Holodomor”, which now gave life to the exhibition with the same name.
 By such an artistic method, the author emphasizes the fact of the long-term silence and concealment of the truth about Holodomor, which eventually became well-known.

-The exhibition “Masks of Holodomor” is available for temporary exhibition in other cities, in the museum and exhibition spaces of Ukraine.
+The exhibition “Masks of Holodomor” is available for temporary exhibition in other cities, in the museums and exhibition spaces of Ukraine.
 It consists of 12 large-sized photographs in format 85×60 cm.